AurelioDeRosa/Audero-Context-Menu/README.md

 It has been tested and works on all the major browsers, including Internet Explorer 6 and later.

-Audero Context Menu follow the [UMD (Universal Module Definition)](https://github.com/umdjs/umd) pattern to work seamlessly with module systems such as AMD and CommonJS, and the browser.
+Audero Context Menu follows the [UMD (Universal Module Definition)](https://github.com/umdjs/umd) pattern to work seamlessly with module systems such as AMD and CommonJS, and the browser.

 ## Installation